+It all begins with your private pilot license.
 First, you'll need to pass a medical exam given by an FAA-approved physician.
-No, your brother-in-law who's an EMT won't work.
-Next, you must pass your private pilot written exam with a 70 percent score (although you'll probably want to shoot a little higher).
+No, your neighbor's friend's brother-in-law who used to be an EMT won't work.
+Next, you must pass your private pilot written exam with a score of at least seventy percent (although you'll probably want to shoot a little higher).

 Now we get to the flying component.
-You'll have to complete 40 or more hours of documented flight time, including at least 20 hours with a certified flight instructor.
+You'll have to complete forty or more hours of documented flight time, including at least twenty with a certified flight instructor.
 While you're flying with the flight instructor, you'll need to fly three hours at night, plus another three hours of instrument-focused flight time.

 You're healthy and fit, of course, which means you've easily gotten your Class II medical certificate that extends through your contract period.
 Finally, you've met the criteria for the FAA's Flight Review and Second-in-Command Qualifications regulations.
-We'll spare you those details here.
+Wipe the sweat off your forehead—we'll spare you the details of those here.
 Finally, you must pass a United States government security-focused background investigation.